+Am i eligible?
 Age restrictions on lending largely comes down to repayments and laws surrounding actions available to minors.
 Should a loan not be repaid, the eventual route is to seek legal action against the person borrowing the money.
 This is not legally possible in the event that the person is a minor.

 You must reside in the country you are borrowing from.
 This is because of local laws and restrictions, and again, largely comes down to protecting the lender in the event of non-payment.
 Accessibility to the borrower must be easy and legal, and living abroad would go against this.

 You do not necessarily have to employed to obtain a loan, but rather have an income.
 This could be in the form of disability benefits or pension income.
 This is essential, as obviously without some form of income, you would not be able to repay your loan.
 We work with specialist bad credit loan lenders.